CycloneDX/sbom-utility/README.md

 ...
 ```

-##### Notes
+- **Note**:
+  - Currently, the default `license.json` file does not contain an entry for the complete SPDX 3.2 license templates.
+An issue [12](https://github.com/CycloneDX/sbom-utility/issues/12) is open to add parity.

-- The policies the utility uses are defined in the `license.json` file which can be edited to add your organization's specific allow or deny-style license policies and notations.
+  - Annotations can be defined within the `license.json` file and one or more assigned each license entry.

 ---